NathanBraslavski/angular-practicum/README.md

 **For each bug and feature (part 2) create new pull request** (4 PRs in total).
 We suggest to name the branches something like `fix\bug-<N>\<...>` and `feat\<...>`.

-👉 Please create a new branches for every fix and feature 👈.
+⚠️ Please create a new branches for every fix and feature.

 when you are done create a **pull request for each branch** that we will be use to review and discuss your work.
 **Do not merge the pull requests**